Pros and Cons of C-sec and Normal Delivery

 Pros:

-• If a woman has STD or any such infections like herpes, HIV, hepatitis etc, then the baby is less likely to be affected if it’s a surgery
+• If a woman has an STD or any such infections like herpes, HIV, hepatitis, etc, then the baby is less likely to be affected if it’s a surgery

-• Planned surgery may reduce the risks of heavy bleeding and injury to vagina post-birth.
+• Planned surgery may reduce the risks of heavy bleeding and injury to the vagina post-birth.

 Cons:

-• It’s major abdominal surgery, carries serious risks.
+• It’s a major abdominal surgery, carries serious risks.

 • It is quite painful and uncomfortable to move around for a few days

-• Recovery takes longer compared to natural birth
+• Recovery takes longer compared to a natural birth

 • Women may not be able to be active or start any postnatal exercise routine for almost 6-8 weeks.

-• Breastfeeding suffers as the new mom cannot easily move due to surgery stitches.
+• Breastfeeding suffers as the new mom cannot easily move due to surgical stitches.

-• Research has shown that women who have had surgery are at a higher risk of postpartum depression compared to that of normal delivery.
+• Research has shown that women who have had surgery are at a higher risk of postpartum depression compared to those of normal delivery.

-• VBAC – Vaginal delivery after c-sec, chances of normal after previous surgery is almost negligible due to 4 percent chances of uterine rupture.
-Hence any couple who wish to have a large family (more than 2 kids), will have to think twice.
+• VBAC – Vaginal delivery after c-section, chances of normal after previous surgery are almost negligible due to 4 percent chances of uterine rupture.
+Hence, any couple who wishes to have a large family (more than 2 kids) will have to think twice.

-• Surgeries are usually expensive compared to natural birth due to time and efforts plus the medicines involved.
-Also, the hospital stay in C-sec is longer compared to Normal delivery
+• Surgeries are usually expensive compared to a natural birth due to time and effort, plus the medicines involved.
+Also, the hospital stay in C-sec is longer compared to a Normal delivery

 Learn more about pregnancy, baby care & Breastfeed related information and pregnancy classes visit our website Rita’s Pregnancy 101.